microsoft/vscode-cpptools/Extension/walkthrough/install-gcc-linux.md

     ```bash
     sudo apt-get install build-essential gdb

 3. Verify GCC is installed by running the following command.
+You should see a copyright message with the version and basic usage description.

     ```bash
     gcc --version